zhuangli200/AutoRelion/README.md

 - Optionally, you can ask the program to run 2d classification for you.
     `python 12345.py auto --new_sample --do_motioncorrection --run2d`

-If you had setup a relion project, fine tuned some parameters with a small dataset, and wanna continue processing the upcoming data, you need the "collect" mode.
+If you had setup a relion project, fine tuned some parameters based on the early data, and wanna continue processing the upcoming data, you need the "collect" mode.
 To use the collect mode, you need to tell the program the extraction job number with  correct settings, and the program will collect all the commands of its parents and assemble them into a ready-to-go bash script.
 In this mode, the --new_sample --do_motioncorrection parameters won't work at all.

 `python 12345.py collect`